momostarsky/imebra_git/docs/compiling_imebra.rst

 ...............

-The library folder contains a CMakeLists file, which contains the information needed by CMake to generata a solution file for your platform (a make file, a VisualStudio solution, etc).
+The library folder contains a CMakeLists file, which contains the information needed by CMake to generate a solution file for your platform (a make file, a VisualStudio solution, etc).

 To generate the Imebra shared library, execute the following steps: